SimonTrux/MBPtoFedora/Readme.md

 4) The sleep problem : On it right now...

+apparently there a fix for it in the suspend section of https://rpmfusion.org/Howto/NVIDIA

+sudo dnf install xorg-x11-drv-nvidia-power sudo systemctl enable nvidia-{suspend,resume,hibernate}
+# Optional: tweak "nvidia options NVreg_TemporaryFilePath=/var/tmp" from /etc/modprobe.d/nvidia.conf as needed if you have issue with /tmp as tmpfs with nvidia suspend )

 To summarize, a script like this, run as root, should do the job :

 ```